AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 property of all material formations, of every form of matter.

-system as this gravitationally
+of some system just as this gravitationally

 Gravitational field excitation equations